MLpranav/PyFileVault/README.md

 Program can be run directly using the `exe` file or alternatively via the `py` file (`crypography` module needed).
 Or you can compile the code on your own system using `compile.bat`.

 ## To Do
+- [ ] Filter by max size and extension.
 - [ ] Add preview files feature.
 - [ ] Add Linux and Mac support.
 - [ ] Add progress bar.